November 17, 2022 | Institutional Research, Institutional Planning, Featured

 3. Visibility to data across functional units

 Improving your data infrastructure alone will not provide the holistic view needed to drive true institutional effectiveness.
-IE 2.0 also requires an understanding of institutional relationships within and across functional units.
+Institutional effectiveness today also requires an understanding of institutional relationships within and across functional units.
 The final puzzle piece is to strive for unified visibility across academic and administrative functions to inform cross-functional decision-making and broad use cases.
 Once unified visibility is achieved, institutions can start to ask—and answer—even bigger questions like “is our spending aligned with our mission” or “what is the probability of hitting our desired enrollment target?”

 Once these three components are in place, along with plans to review them on an ongoing basis, you can accelerate your path to long-term sustainability and consistently deliver on your mission.